troglobit/troglobit.github.io/_posts/2017-09-17-packaging-software-with-docker.markdown

 categories:
 ---

 This post details how to package and deploy software with Docker.
-To try out the Alpine Linux packaged software, simply:
+The example uses [Merecat httpd][Merecat] on Alpine Linux.
+Try it out with:

     docker pull troglobit/merecat

-See https://hub.docker.com/r/troglobit/merecat/ for details on how to run it in production.
+See <https://hub.docker.com/r/troglobit/merecat/> for details on how to run Merecat httpd in production.

 <!-- more -->